abhikarki/ARRTQ-Scheduling/README.md

 ### Classical Round Robin (RR)
 Round Robin is one of the most widely used preemptive scheduling algorithms.
-How RR Works:
-Each process is assigned a fixed Time Quantum (TQ).
-A process executes for at most one TQ.
+In Round Robin, Each process is assigned a fixed Time Quantum (TQ) and each process executes for at most one TQ.
 If unfinished, it moves to the back of the ready queue.
-Ensures fairness since every process receives equal CPU slices.
+This ensures fairness since every process receives equal CPU slices.

 ### Limitations of RR
 Despite its simplicity, fixed-quantum RR suffers from: